Back to Species Pages

 • Sunlit logs, exposed branches, warm rocks, or regular perch sites used for scanning

-• Protected habitat blocks within rocky hillsides, canyon edges, boulders, desert scrub, and open stone outcrops fit Eastern Collared Lizards because basking, hunting, and escape all depend on firm raised surfaces.
+• Protected habitat blocks within native range keys: north_america.
+Rocky hillsides, canyon edges, boulders, desert scrub, and open stone outcrops fit Eastern Collared Lizards because basking, hunting, and escape all depend on firm raised surfaces.

 • Early sun and calm weather usually give the best chance of seeing normal basking, perched, or soaring behavior.